johnmholmes/Cmri-Nano-Turnout-Rs485/README.md

 the turnout position.

 4. I have also now decided to add some python scripts i use to add some automation to the layout.

+5. I have now added the 2nd Mimic panel which is based on a Arduino Mega but still uses the same RS485 unit.